10 Types of Technical Writing [with Strong Examples]

 Types of marketing collateral include e-Books, case studies, and white papers.
 For example, an e-Book titled "Guide to C++ for Software Engineers" would be technical marketing collateral.

-11. API documentation
+11. API Documentation

 API documentation is a reference manual on how to effectively use and integrate the application programming interface (API).
 It's written for technical users who want to move forward in their software development.
 It shares specialized knowledge and schemas for tasks for software programs.